 Is your family feeling anxious and overwhelmed in the current COVID-19 quarantine mode?
 Dialing up your household to an opportunistic perspective will help family members prevail.
 Encourage meaningful conversations, spend time outdoors, read, and stimulate imaginations through exploration and play.

 The Kids at Home series can be your guide, offering a wide variety of online resources, ideas, instructions, and tips to enrich downtime with your family.
-The series begins with online services from the Library and other trusted sources, followed by homeschooling resources, and activities including maker, STEAM, movement/dance/music, and entertainment in the weeks ahead.
+The series begins with Online Services from the Library and other trusted sources, followed by Homeschooling Tips for Parents; Homeschooling Resources; Read, Listen, Write; STEM & Social Studies; Arts & Culture; Creative Challenges (maker and arts & crafts); Screen Time; Mental Health, and more in the weeks ahead.

 Editor’s Note: Each post in the Kids at Home series is a work in progress.
 Check back to see updates for new resources and accessibility changes.